anuthedeveloper/eleventyapp/src/index.md

+---
+layout: layouts/base.njk
+title: Home Page
+---

-# Hello, Eleventy and Vite!
+# Welcome to My Eleventy Site

-This is a sample site using Eleventy with Vite for modern build tooling.
+This is the home page.